wikimedia/operations-debs-carbon-c-relay/README.md

 generated this way.
 In general, splitting aggregations to their own carbon-c-relay instance, such that it is easy to forward the produced metrics to another relay instance is a good practice.

+The previous example could also be written as follows to be more
+dynamic:

+    aggregate
+            ^sys\.dc[0-9].(somehost-[0-9]+)\.([^.]+)\.mysql\.replication_delay
+        every 10 seconds
+        expire after 35 seconds
+        compute sum write to
+            mysql.host.\1.replication_delay
+        compute sum write to
+            mysql.host.all.replication_delay
+        compute sum write to
+            mysql.cluster.\2.replication_delay
+        compute sum write to
+            mysql.cluster.all.replication_delay
+        ;

+Here a single match, results in four aggregations, each of a different scope.
+In this example aggregation based on hostname and cluster are being made, as well as the more general `all` targets, which in this example have both identical values.
+Note that with this single aggregation rule, both per-cluster, per-host and total aggregations are produced.
+Obviously, the input metrics define which hosts and clusters are produced.

 Author